Hurler (roller coaster)

 Hurler is a wooden roller coaster located at Carowinds amusement park in Charlotte, North Carolina.
-A second installation of the ride was also built at Kings Dominion, and both locations opened to the public in 1994.
-Hurler at Kings Dominion was closed following the 2015 season.
-It was renovated by Rocky Mountain Construction and re-emerged as a steel coaster in 2018 called Twisted Timbers.
+A second identical installation of the ride was also built at Kings Dominion, and both locations opened to the public in 1994.
+The Hurler at Kings Dominion was closed following the 2015 season and was renovated by Rocky Mountain Construction, re-emerging as a hybrid coaster in 2018 named Twisted Timbers.

 History

 On September 9, 1993, Carowinds announced that they would be receiving an 8 acre themed area based on the Wayne's World films.
 This new area would feature a variety of restaurants and stores.
-In addition, the centerpiece attraction would be a wooden roller coaster named Hurler.
+In addition, the centerpiece attraction would be a wooden roller coaster named "Hurler".
 It was billed as the first movie-themed wooden roller coaster in the United States.
 That same month, Kings Dominion announced that they would be getting their own Wayne's World section and a Hurler clone.

 Both installations of Hurler opened in 1994.
 The Kings Dominion location first opened for a special preview on April 28, 1994.
 On hand for the coaster's inaugural ride were Wayne and Garth impersonators, as well as Tia Carrere, who played Wayne's love interest Cassandra Wong in the films.
 Less than two months later on June 4, the Carowinds location would officially open to the general public.
-The coasters originally borrowed their theme from the films, whose main characters frequently used the word "hurl."
+The coasters originally borrowed their theme from the films, whose main characters frequently used the word "hurl".
 Paramount sold both parks in 2006, and new owner Cedar Fair retained the name but removed references to Wayne's World.

-During the 2013-2014 off-season, the Carowinds location received a retracking from Great Coasters International.
+During the 2013-2014 off-season, the Carowinds installation received a retracking from Great Coasters International.
 Hurler closed again for part of the 2014 season for regular maintenance.
 In March 2016, a "closure" notice was posted on the park's website and published on the park map indicating that the ride would not operate at all throughout the season.
 The website cited "extensive maintenance" as the reason.

-A video released in October 2016 on King Dominion's Facebook homepage announced that Hurler's closure was permanent, showing a headstone with its name and years of operation (1994–2016).
-The video ended with a teaser stating "for now", indicating it may be refurbished and reopened.
-In August 2017, the park confirmed that Hurler would re-emerge as a hybrid roller coaster called Twisted Timbers in 2018.
+A video released in October 2016 on Kings Dominion's Facebook page announced that their Hurler was closing permanently, showing a headstone with its name and years of operation (1994–2016).
+The video ended with a teaser stating: "for now", indicating it may be refurbished and reopened.
+In August 2017, the park confirmed that Hurler would re-emerge in 2018 as a hybrid roller coaster called "Twisted Timbers".
+The Carowinds version of the ride remains the original for the time being.